TBD54566975/developer.tbd.website/site/docs/ssi/verifiable-presentations.md

 ```

 ### Transmission of Verifiable Presentations
-Simliar to [credential issuance](/docs/ssi/credential-issuance-service), transmission of Verifiable Presentations can be accomplished with a number of different mechanisms including [Web5](/docs/web5/learn/decentralized-web-nodes) and [OpenID Connect](https://openid.net/sg/openid4vc/).
+Similar to [credential issuance](/docs/ssi/credential-issuance-service), transmission of Verifiable Presentations can be accomplished with a number of different mechanisms including [Web5](/docs/web5/learn/decentralized-web-nodes) and [OpenID Connect](https://openid.net/sg/openid4vc/).